kevimwe/DoingDataScienceGroupProject/README.md

 Our Dataset is  for Queens neighborhood

 ### Our Git repository for the project has two folders:
 1. _A data directory_ contains a `cleaning.RMD` file to load in `rollingsales_queens.csv` dataset and clean it up.
 Cleaning the data includes finding outliers or missing values, deciding how you will treat them, making sure values we think are numerical are being treated as such.
-The foldered contains cleaned queens data `rollingsales_queens_clean.csv`
+The folder contains cleaned queens data named `rollingsales_queens_clean.csv`
 2. _An Analysis directory_ contains `analysis.RMD` file for exploratory data analysis on the clean data and  visualization to compare the square footage and sales price for queens neighborhood.
-A summarized report `Queens_analysis.docx`
+A summarized report `Queens_analysis.docx` is also available in the repository

 ## Deliverable:
 deliverable for this project will be a link to a repository on GitHub containing our analysis.